openssl/openssl/INSTALL.md

 **Warning:** you MUST run the tests from an unprivileged account (or disable your privileges temporarily if your platform allows it).

-See [test/README.md](test/README.md) for further details how run tests.
+See [test/README.md](test/README.md) for further details on how to run tests.

 See [test/README-dev.md](test/README-dev.md) for guidelines on adding tests.